 Despite a dearth of homeopathic research due to lack of funding, this study shows that homeopathic medicine is an effective way of helping reduce frequency and severity of various types of respiratory tract infections, a primary cause of antibiotic use.
 Homeopathy has been shown to be effective as a viable alternative to antibiotic use for the following conditions:

 Most real-world outcome studies in adults and children,132–137 but not all,28 show that homeopathy substantially lowers costs.5,132 Trichard et al compared pharmacoeconomics of homeopathy vs antibiotic treatment strategies in 499 French children with recurrent acute rhinopharyngitis.135 They found that homeopathy significantly reduced the number and severity of respiratory tract infections.

 So, can antibiotics make us fat?

+The jury is out; antibiotics can make us fat!
 Overuse of antibiotics has led to major healthcare problems.
 Antibiotic-resistant bacteria are just the tip of the iceberg.
-They are also affecting the health of our gut bacteria, thereby contributing to the obesity epidemic.
-Yes, antibiotics can make us fat.
+They are also affecting the health of our gut flora, thereby contributing to the obesity epidemic.

-At Full Circle Healing Ottawa, my holistic health care services rely on optimizing your body’s self-healing abilities.
-A healthy lifestyle, emphasizing home-made food and avoiding sugar, can help address this problem.
-Use of homeopathic medicine is also a lifestyle choice.
-To help build resistance to infections, homeopathy offers a smart and low-cost alternative to antibiotics.
+At Full Circle Healing Ottawa I rely on optimizing your body’s self-healing abilities.
+A healthy lifestyle emphasizing wholesome food along with regular exercise enhances wellness.
+To help build resistance to infections, my homeopathic approach offers a smart compliment to your your health care needs.
 It can help diminish the overuse of antibiotics by making us healthier, with no harmful side-effects.

 You can contact me by calling 613-234-5151, or by email, firstname.lastname@example.org.
 If you would like a FREE pre-consult on how I can assist you in achieving your ideal weight, click here.